top of page

 1. Is this an Open Door?

-I knelt to pray for the first time in that chapel and my desire for adoration was quenched – with 112 years of adoration and counting!
+I knelt to pray for the first time in that chapel and my desire for adoration was quenched – with over 110 years of adoration and counting!
 I started to cry and knew without a doubt: I was home.
-Finally home.
-I was drawn immediately to the three extern sisters who are the sisters allowed outside the cloister to take care of the needs of visitors, grocery shopping for the cloistered nuns, and the bookstore.
+Sister was right: on the feast of Peter and Paul, the search was over.
+I was drawn immediately to the three extern sisters.
+These three fun ladies are the sisters that take care of the needs of visitors outside the cloister, grocery shop for the cloistered nuns, and run the bookstore.
 This is where I wanted to be- a vocation within a vocation.
-Things continued to get better as the vocations director told me there was a conundrum.
-There was actually construction going on in the passageway between the guest room outside the cloister and the public side of the chapel.
-Because I was dropped on their doorstep unexpectedly, the nuns held a council meeting and although they don’t usually do this, I was invited to stay inside the cloister on my very first visit (God is good!).
-Little did they know, I already knew they were to be my sisters!
-In the couple days there, I even got to visit a sick sister on her deathbed right before she passed, who had given her life in particular for vocations.
-I met 26 Dominican sisters and was home.
-God kept opening doors for me, and I kept stepping through them.
-I entered this cloistered monastery 6 months later.
+Things continued to get better as the vocations director told me there was a conundrum (no pun intended).
+There was actually construction going on in the passageway between the guest room outside the cloister where visitors usually stay and the public side of the chapel where I would join for prayer.
+Although they don’t usually do this on a first visit and because I was dropped on their doorstep unexpectedly, the nuns held a council meeting and it was decided I could stay for a few days INSIDE the cloister (God is good!).

 1. Is this a Wise Door?

-As I was there for a year as a postulant, I kept mulling over if this was actually where I was called to be.
+As I was there for one year as a postulant, I kept mulling over if this was actually where I was called to be.
 He had clearly called me there for a time, but the Lord continued to work on my heart for if this was where I was to be for good.
-I wondered if a different order would be a better fit.
+I had grown so much, but I wondered if a different order or even vocation would be a better fit.
 I wondered if I was supposed to be married with a family.
 I was on my retreat to prepare me for my Investiture, where I would receive my new name of Sr. Maria of the Immaculate Heart and receive the Dominican habit and rosary.
-As Christmas and my Investiture ceremony were approaching, I sat in our little hermitage in the back yard, away from everyone, and had time to think and pray.
-I found a CD and listened to the songs of the Fiddler on the Roof, my favorite musical, with stories of love and family.
-As a piano player with Christmas approaching, I pictured playing Christmas carols with family and kids all around, singing along to the carols, something I would never get to do, by giving up my own family and future family.
-The desire to be a physical mother, not just a spiritual one, increased.
-I knew what I needed to do, and it wouldn’t be easy.
-I asked to leave, and was at peace in my decision.
-I called my sister and remember her saying, “I am confused, but I trust you.”
-It was what I needed, when many religious sisters gave me reasons for this decision not being wise.
+I sat in our little hermitage in the backyard, away from everyone, and had time to think and pray.
+The desire for marriage and family increased.
+I knew what I needed to do.
+I asked to leave.

 1. Do I Want This Door?

 Despite the ups and downs, by the time August 13, 2022 came around, we were ready and at peace.
 We were married in St. Eugene’s Catholic Cathedral, in Santa Rosa, California.
 The Marian sisters of Santa Rosa were the choir, two priests who were fellow seminarians with Peter back in the day were at the altar, the traditional Latin Mass was celebrated, the Missionaries of Charity were present, and we were surrounded by the love and support of many family and friends.
-The Marian Sisters learned and practiced the Dominican Salve (that I sang in the monastery) to sing while Peter and I brought yellow roses to Our Lady, dedicating our marriage to her and as an act of thanksgiving.
+The Marian Sisters learned and sang the Dominican Salve (that I sang in the monastery) while Peter and I brought yellow roses to Our Lady, dedicating our marriage to her and as an act of thanksgiving.

-We've now been married for three and a half years.
+We've now been blessed with three and a half years of marriage.
 During my sophomore year of college, I consecrated myself to Jesus through Mary for the first time.
 In my diary I wrote, "I wonder if my future husband is starting this consecration tomorrow too."
 Sure enough, on December 8, 2013 (6 years before we would even meet) both Peter and I made the Marian consecration for the first time on the exact same day and year.
-At the time, I was with my eventual bridesmaid and household sister in the grotto at Franciscan University and Peter was in Nebraska at seminary, but the Lord knew.
+At the time, I was with my eventual bridesmaid and household sister in the grotto at Franciscan University and Peter was in Nebraska at St. Greg's Seminary, but the Lord knew.
 God has blessed me abundantly with the husband He picked out for me from all time.
-I hope my journey inspires you and pushes you forward to keep trusting in God's plan for your life.

 Comments